gbif/jekyll-hp-base-theme/_includes/privacyTemplate.md

 According to the GDPR, you are entitled to the following rights against {{ site.privacy.name }} as a data subject:

-Right of access (Art.
-15 GDPR): you have the right to receive information on the information we are processing on you and for what purposes etc. You also have the right to request a copy of your personal data.
+* Right of access (Art.
+15 GDPR): You have the right to receive information on the information we are processing on you and for what purposes etc. You also have the right to request a copy of your personal data.

-Right to rectification (Art.
-16 GDPR)

-You have the right to have incorrect personal data corrected.
+* Right to rectification (Art.
+16 GDPR): You have the right to have incorrect personal data corrected.

-Right to erasure (Art.
+* Right to erasure (Art.
 17 GDPR): In addition, you have the right to demand that your personal data is deleted if further processing is no longer necessary, if processing is unlawful or if you have withdrawn your consent.

-Right to restriction of processing (Art.
+* Right to restriction of processing (Art.
 18 GDPR): Under certain circumstances you have the right to have the processing of your personal data restricted, i.e. to prevent further processing for the time being.

-Right to data portability (Art.
-20 GDPR): you may have the right to receive your personal data in a machine-readable format in order to forward it or have it forwarded to another controller.
+* Right to data portability (Art.
+20 GDPR): You may have the right to receive your personal data in a machine-readable format in order to forward it or have it forwarded to another controller.

-Right to object (Art.
+* Right to object (Art.
 21 GDPR): You have the right to object, on grounds relating to your particular situation, to the processing of your personal data that is based on our legitimate interests.

-Right to withdraw consent: You have the right to withdraw a consent you have given to us for a specific processing activity at any time.
+* Right to withdraw consent: You have the right to withdraw a consent you have given to us for a specific processing activity at any time.

 If you wish to exercise any of these rights, please send us an email at: [{{ site.privacy.contactEmail }}](mailto:{{ site.privacy.contactEmail }})